 I wrote about my past experience at both properties in my Tulum Guide blog post- you can see more info & pictures from my first stay HERE

-There are different category villas that range between 2-4 bedrooms at both properties.
-One thing to keep in mind if you book-these are private homes and do not have most amenities that hotels do.
-Both Zorba and Mahayana have pools, but there is no restaurant or concierge on property.
-Your villa gets cleaned daily, and there are kitchens to cook and store food but you have to go grocery shopping and buy your own food beforehand if you want to eat on property.
+There are different category villas that range between 1-5 bedrooms at both properties.
+Both Zorba and Mahayana have pools, but only Zorba has a small restaurant on the property, a Taco shack open daily from 8:30-4pm serving light breakfast and lunch items.
+Although there is no restaurant on the Mahayana premises you are literally steps from great restaurants.
+Your villa gets cleaned daily, and there are kitchens to cook and store food but you have to go grocery shopping and buy your own food beforehand if you want to eat on property, or preorder using their grocery delivery service.
 They do offer a private chef as an option you can book throughout your stay.
 I usually stop at the grocery store on the way and stock up on breakfast essentials and snacks, and usually like to eat out the rest of the time which I love to do in Tulum anyway- there are lots of great restaurant options.

 MY TULUM GUIDE